Mohammed-Muneef/weatherApp/README.md

 # weatherApp
-This project uses rapid api and displays temperature,humidity and wind speed.
+This project uses rapid api and displays temperature,humidity and wind speed.aa